Recoskie/AI-Matrix/README.md

 }
 catch( e )
 {
-  alert( e ); //The error output is "Improper set format" if there are values other an numbers.
+  alert( e ); //The error output is "Improper set format" if there are values other than numbers.
 }

 //Numbers do not have to be in decimal if FL64 library is loaded for fraction base conversion.